OlivierLD/raspberry-coffee/NMEA-mux-WebUI/compass-mux-ext/README.md

-## Extending `NMEA.multiplexer`: A Standalone Compass, and a push-button.
+## Extending `NMEA-multiplexer`: A Standalone Compass, and a push-button.
 Same as [Compass Mux](../compass-mux), with some small part of code to implement user's interactions with a push button (click, double-click, long-click).

 This is an _extension_ of the module `compass-mux`.